[ti_audio media=”4327″ autoplay=”1″ volume=”30″]

 More about Barbara Johns

-Although Barbara Johns was born in New York City, her family was rooted in Prince Edward County, Virginia.
-Her father, Robert, and mother, Violet, had migrated north to find work, like so many other African Americans.
+Barbara Johns was born in New York City, but her family was rooted in Prince Edward County, Virginia.
+Her father, Robert, and mother, Violet, migrated north to find work, like so many other African Americans at the time.

 During World War II, Johns lived on a tobacco farm with her maternal grandmother Mary Croner.
 She picked tobacco in her free time and also worked in the country store owned by her uncle, Reverend Vernon Johns, who was a strong influence on her life.
 He was a prominent member of the black community in Prince Edward County and had a reputation as a militant minister.
 Barbara’s grandmothers on both sides of the family, Mary Croner and Sally Johns, were both strong women who were not afraid of whites.

 In 1951, Barbara was a 16-year-old junior at the segregated Robert Russa Moton High School in Farmville, Virginia.
 Frustrated by the refusal of the local school board to build a new high school for black students, she decided that something had to be done to change the situation.
 The school she attended was constructed to hold slightly more than 200 students, and already had twice that number.
 Classes were held on school buses and in the auditorium.
 When parents appealed to the school board for a new school, the board put up several tar-paper shacks as a stopgap measure to accommodate the overflow of students.
 Johns met with several students she could trust and asked if they would help her organize a student strike; they agreed.